Mochimochi07/Readme/readrepos/Readme2.md

-well i might deploy my own github backend samples in heroku. i'll be out for days. imight post some c++ but ill prioritize some react and native for the moment.
+well i might deploy my own github backend samples in heroku. i'll be out for days. imight post some c++ but ill prioritize some react and native for the moment. i never knew that these react are kinda slow to install. i might need some time.